Jacob Gilyard's 3 with .9 left sinks Patriots 62-59, 'big-time players make big-time shots'

 Richmond (16-8, 7-4 A-10) has won six of its last seven games.
 Gilyard (23 points, sevens 3s) was good on a step-back shot from the top of the key, downing the Patriots (11-10, 4-4 A-10).

-"We got a stop.
-We finally got a stop ... came up with the board," said Gilyard.
-"I was thinking about calling a timeout, but I think we had the matchup and the lineup that we wanted in the game.
+“We got a stop.
+We finally got a stop ... came up with the board,” Gilyard said.
+“I was thinking about calling a timeout, but I think we had the matchup and the lineup that we wanted in the game.

 “And then luckily, I made a big shot.
 It’s a shot I practice a lot.
 It’s a shot I feel comfortable with, and big-time players make big-time shots.
 And that’s what happened.”